robinloeffel/eslint-config-sweet/readme.md

 ## Plugins in use

-To make this config more well-rounded, it uses two additional plugins: [`eslint-plugin-import`](https://github.com/benmosher/eslint-plugin-import) and [`eslint-plugin-unicorn`](https://github.com/sindresorhus/eslint-plugin-unicorn).
+To make this config more well-rounded, it uses three additional plugins: [`eslint-plugin-import`](https://github.com/benmosher/eslint-plugin-import), [`eslint-plugin-unicorn`](https://github.com/sindresorhus/eslint-plugin-unicorn) and [`eslint-plugin-node`](https://github.com/mysticatea/eslint-plugin-node).

 ## License